TwitterLinkedIn

 Biography

-Evangeline Warren (she/her) is a PhD candidate in the Department of Sociology at The Ohio State University.
+Evangeline Warren (she/her) is a PhD candidate (ex.
+2025) in the Department of Sociology at The Ohio State University.
 She received her MA in Sociology from Ohio State in 2021 and her AB in Sociology from Kenyon College in 2019.
-Her research interests include race and ethnicity, the experiences of multiracial individuals, social determinants of health, and racial health disparities.
-Her undergraduate honors thesis examined rurality through the fundamental cause framework and her masters thesis interrogated the effects of social proximity to whiteness on the health of nonwhite people.
+She is a scholar of race and health with an extensive publication record in both fields.
+Her undergraduate honors thesis studied rurality through the fundamental cause framework and her masters thesis interrogated the effects of social proximity to whiteness on the health of nonwhite people.
+She is a mixed methodologist, with training and reserach experience using qualitative and quantitative methods.

-She currently serves as a graduate research assistant on the Perceptions of Discrimination Project (PI: Dr. Lauren Valentino) and on the Pregnancy Care Survey Project (PI: Dr. Maria Gallo).
-Previously she worked as a research assistant with the Reproductive Health and Decision Making in Ohio study (PIs: Dr. Alison Norris and Dr. Marta Bornstein) and as a graduate trainee with the Ohio Policy Evaluation Network focusing on the experiences of clients at Crisis Pregnancy Centers (PI: Dr. Maria Gallo).
+She currently serves as a graduate research assistant on the Post-Partum Family Planning Project (PI: Dr. Maria Gallo).
+Previously she worked as a research assistant on the Perceptions of Discrimination Project (PI: Dr. Lauren Valentino), the Pregnancy Care Survey Project (PI: Dr. Maria Gallo), the Reproductive Health and Decision Making in Ohio study (PIs: Dr. Alison Norris and Dr. Marta Bornstein) and as a graduate trainee with the Ohio Policy Evaluation Network focusing on the experiences of clients at Crisis Pregnancy Centers (PI: Dr. Maria Gallo).

 Below you will find links to her most recent publications.
 For a full list of publications, please see her Google Scholar profile.